chaofengc/IQA-PyTorch/README.md

 - **Differentiable.** Most methods support pytorch backward
 - **Convenient.** Quick inference and benchmark script

-Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary of IQA methods, as well as download links for IQA datasets.
 Below are details of supported methods and datasets in this project.

 <details open>
 <summary>Supported methods and datasets:</summary>